-Enrollment for dependent coverage is available through USI Insurance Services for both domestic and international students.
+Enrollment for dependent coverage is available through Academic Health Plans (AHP) for both domestic and international students.
 You must first enroll in the University student health insurance plan and have an active policy with United Healthcare in order to enroll your dependent(s).
 Dependent enrollment must be for the same coverage period as that of yourself, the graduate student.
 Dependent(s) must be enrolled within 14 days of the policy start date (with the exception of newborns).
 Domestic Partners are not eligible for enrollment.
 Dependents are not eligible for patient care at the Student Health Service.
-The preferred method of enrollment is via phone (payment options credit card, MasterCard, VISA) by calling USI at (800) 853-5899.
-Customer care representatives are available Monday-Friday, 8am-5pm PST.
+For questions about enrolling dependents of students, please contact AHP at 855-844-3001 or visit https://miami.myahpcare.com/.
 Please note that the dependent coverage is not subsidized, entirely or in part, by the University.
-You will be responsible for 100% of the cost of dependent coverage.
+You will be responsible for 100% of the cost of dependent coverage at the time of enrollment.